LaMitaOne/skia-flowmotion/README.md

 If someone wants to try it on another OS right now and finds issues (or even gets it running) – feel free!
 If you know **where** it breaks and **why**, or even send a PR/fix – that would be awesome and super helpful :)

-No pressure though – Windows is the main focus for now.

 **Zipped sample exe** (small enough for upload)